 The first Write by the Rails blog tour, Endless Possibilities, is underway with fifteen of our writers posting to each other's sites twice a week.
 Check our website for a list of our bloggers!

 We are thrilled to announce two very exciting events.
 June Forte, past president of the Virginia Writers Club, took the lead on getting the Prince William Poet Laureate position established in Prince William County.
-Her hard work, along with the support of Nancy Schmidt Kyme and the
+Her hard work, along WBTR member Nancy Schmidt Kyme have made this happen.

 Prince William Poet Laureate

 Nominations are now open for the first ever Prince William Poet Laureate, a two-year position to be selected and filled under an exciting new Laureate program of the Prince William County Arts Council.
 The program is being administered by a special committee of the Arts Council under the leadership of June Forte, a member of Write by the Rails, the Prince William Chapter of the Virginia Writers Club.

 Nominations for the position, which will receive an annual $500 honorarium, are due by MAY 10, 2014.
 Guidance and forms for nominations may be downloaded from the Write by the Rails website at www.writebytherails.org Mail completed submission forms to: June Forte, 12702 Valleywood Drive, Woodbridge, VA 22192